tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

 The calibration starts automatically after clicking the `Calibrate` button.
 It will keep calibrating the lidartag detections and apriltag detections until the number of the detections fits the user-defined `calibration_pairs` in the `Launcher configuration`.

-When the user starts the calibration, `rviz` and the `image view` should be displayed like below.
+When the user starts the calibration, `rviz` and the `image view` should be displayed as shown below.

 <p align="center">
     <img src="../images/tag_based_pnp_calibrator/visualization1.jpg"  alt="visualization1">